Bizon-Tech/DLBenchmarks_notebooks/README.md

 Change the (hostip) for the IP where the container is running Insert the token to login into the notebook

+### Step 4 - Launching the notebook

-On the Jupyter lab navigate to work/benchmarks/DLBenchmarks_notebooks/Notebooks and open the RTX8000 vs RTX 2080Ti.ipyn file
+Once inside Jupyter go to work/benchmarks/DLBenchmarks_notebooks/Notebooks and open the RTX8000 vs RTX 2080Ti.ipyn
 ####### Follow the steps on the notebook

-### Step 4 - Launching the notebook

-Once inside Jupyter go to /work/benchmarks/RTX8000 vs RTX 2080 Ti.ipynb Follow the steps on the notebook to run the benchamrks.

 ### List of benchmarks available